Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Formal definition of control parameters in the two-mode non-Gaussian state generator

-where $\lambda \in \mathbb{R}$ (we also allow unphysical values $\lambda<0$ here), are Gaussian operators diagonal in the Fock basis, inserting either of these operators immediately before the photon-number measurement yields a new two-mode state generator that produces the same output state as the original state generator (Fig.~\ref{fig:opt_method_all}(a)).
+with $\lambda \in \mathbb{R}$, which is a purity-preserving Gaussian filter \cite{gaussian_filter} also known as noiseless linear attenuation ($\lambda>0$) or amplification ($\lambda<0$) \cite{nl_amp,usugaNoisepoweredProbabilistic,zavattaHighfidelityNoiseless, kocsisHeraldedNoiseless,nl_attn,nl_amp_attn, marekCoherentstatePhase}.
+Since both operators are diagonal in the Fock basis, inserting either of these operators immediately before the photon-number measurement yields a new two-mode state generator that produces the same output state as the original state generator (Fig.~\ref{fig:opt_method_all}(a)).
+Importantly, this modification can be implemented in practice by appropriately adjusting the control moments $(C,\bm{\beta})$, without physically applying these operators in the laboratory.
 This observation leads to the following theorems.

 \begin{theorem}[Rotation transformation] For a two-mode non-Gaussian state generator $(C, \bm{\beta}, n,\hat{U}_\signal)$, the output state and the success probability remain invariant:

 under the transformation